Skip to content

 +------------------+ 低地址

-In embedded systems, we often need precise control over where variables are stored:
+In embedded systems, we often need to precisely control the storage location of variables:

 c